What’s the best gym management software platform in 2022?

 The old “Reporting” feature remains, but it’s a vast landscape of default reports, so it’s often hard to determine which report includes the numbers you want to see in the way you want to see them.

-Instead of trying to guess exactly what gym owners need, Wodify could allow easier access to the raw data and let owners build their own dashboards (in or out of Wodify).
-Wodify told us it will offer this in the future but did not provide an exact date.
+Instead of trying to guess exactly what gym owners need, Wodify could allow easier access to the raw data and let owners build their own dashboards (in or outside Wodify).
+In 2021, Wodify told us it will offer this in the future but did not provide an exact date.

 Organization is still lacking, and the continued inclusion of useless features clogs up the sidebar.
 In our reviewer’s eight years of Wodify usage, numerous views have never been used.
 A great example: Workout Calendar view.
 It is not populated with data and has never been used.

-The real Achilles heel is down time, as mentioned above.
-In addition to regularly scheduled maintenance (which is normal and to be expected with software), Wodify experiences an unusual amount of downtime: The app won’t respond and will return 500 errors in the app and browser.
-This is especially troubling during normal business hours.
-Our reviewer reported that he is forced to abandon class registration and workout logging five or six times a year due to service outages.
+The real Achilles heel has been down time, as mentioned above.
+In addition to regularly scheduled maintenance (which is normal and to be expected with software), Wodify has in the past experienced an unusual amount of downtime.
+This is especially troubling for gym owners during normal business hours.
+In 2021, our reviewer reported that he was forced to abandon class registration and workout logging five or six times that year due to service outages.

 Wodify offers a strong list of integrations, including Zapier, WordPress, Shopify, Quickbooks, Mailchimp, Callingly and Thankster, in addition to a host of programming streams.
 HybridAF is a new addition to the list, as is FIGHTTIPS, a martial-arts programming stream.

-Also new: Wodify Pulse, which uses Myzone and the Wodify Core Kiosk to show members their heart rates.
+Wodify Pulse, new in 2021, uses Myzone and the Wodify Core Kiosk to show members their heart rates.